jaydenrasmussen/nuxt-environment/README.md

 # Nuxt-Environment

-Easily get information about the browser and url you're running your Nuxt project in
+Easily inject your environment into a nuxt project, and get information about what environment your application is running on.

 ### Installation